AstraZeneca/runnable/docs/concepts/executor.md

         Defaults to False and left for the compute modes to decide.

         Returns:
-            bool: True if the mode allows parallel execution of branches.
+            bool: True if the executor allows parallel execution of branches.

         """
         return self.config.enable_parallel